peasead/elastic-container/README.md

 Once the Docker suite is installed run `sudo service docker start` to start it.

 ## Usage

 This uses default creds of `elastic:changeme` and is intended purely for security research on a local Elastic stack.
 [Change the password in the `.env` file](https://github.com/peasead/elastic-container/blob/main/README.md#modifying).
+Don't change the `elastic` username, it's a [required built-in user](https://www.elastic.co/guide/en/elasticsearch/reference/current/built-in-users.html)

 This should not be Internet exposed or used in a production environment.